 In his free time, Coach Higgins enjoys lifting weights, going to TCU games, studying history and government, playing any kind of sport, and is also a 1st Lieutenant in the Texas Army National Guard.

 I attended and received my BBA degree from Midwestern State University in Wichita Falls, TX.
 I lived there most of my life.
-I have been in the DFW Metroplex for 7 years now and have been teaching and coaching for 11 years now.
-I am presently completing my first year here at Chisholm Trail High School.
+I have been in the DFW Metroplex for 7 years now and have been teaching and coaching for 12 years.
+I am presently completing my second year here at Chisholm Trail High School.
 I have had coaching stops at Electra, Wichita Falls, Carrollton Ranchview, and Irving MacArthur High Schools before coming to Chisholm Trail High School.
 I have coached Receivers, Defensive Backs, and Outside Linebackers throughout my career.
 I am the Head Freshman Coach and work with the Receivers here at Chisholm Trail.
 My second sport is baseball at Chisholm Trail.
-Throughout my career I have coached football, baseball and powerlifting.
+Throughout my career, I have coached football, baseball, and powerlifting.

-This is my first year at Chisholm Trail and my 11th year of Coaching/Teaching.
+This is my Second year at Chisholm Trail and my 11th year of Coaching/Teaching.
 I am the Varsity Special Teams Coordinator and Runningbacks coach.
 I also coach girl's basketball and teach government.
 I started my teaching career in Northwest ISD in 2008 after attending Tarleton State University.
 I spend most of my time outside of the classroom with Athletics, but I also love running distance and playing with my kids.
 I am married to Lindsey Thomas and have 2 children named Knox (3) and Landry (2).
 I truly enjoy coaching and teaching young men and women and plan to do this until I retire.

-My favorite quote is “Always earned, never given, for this team, I am driven” -unknown.
+My favorite quote is “Always earned, never given, for this team, I am driven” -unknown